flyingcircusio/doc/src/guide/platform_nixos_2/local.rst

 .. _nixos2-local:

-Local configuration
+Local Configuration
 ===================

 You can customize the system's configuration for managed components with config files that are located in :file:`/etc/local/*`.

-Every component that supports customizing its configuration creates a directory such as :file:`/etc/local/firewall`.
+Every component that supports customizing its configuration creates a directory writable by service users, such as :file:`/etc/local/firewall`.
 The specific format and allowed filenames depend on the specifics of each component and are documented separately.

 Changes to the files in the local configuration directory are picked up automatically upon the next run of our configuration agent (generally every